ShaishavGandhi/AppNotice_android/README.md

 2. The JAR that is exported from InAppConsent.InAppConsentSDK is included in the libs folder.
 3. Text and graphics changes are made to customize it for the Use_SDK_jar (IceCube) test/sample app.
 This project is included in the Use_SDK_jar project as a module and provides In-App Consent functionality to the resulting IceCube app.
+   *	Note: This module folder (after the JAR processing listed below) (along with documentation) is the product that gets sent to clients who use Eclipse.

 Use_SDK_aar: This project includes the InAppConsentSDK project as an AAR and provides In-App Consent functionality to the resulting WaterDrop app.